Train services to be reduced due to ‘pingdemic’ staff shortages

 Plan to let some critical workers avoid self-isolation ‘confusing’, say union and business chiefs

-Rail union leaders have there are plans to reduce train services from next week because of staff shortages caused by the “pingdemic”, warning that it could lead to overcrowding.
+Rail operators plan to reduce train services from next week because of staff shortages caused by the “pingdemic”, warning that it could lead to overcrowding.

 It comes as union chiefs and industry leaders criticised the government’s “confusing” plan to allow firms in critical sectors – including transport – to deploy daily testing as an alternative to self-isolation.

-Mick Lynch, general secretary of the Rail, Maritime and Transport (RMT) union, said it was not clear how rail companies would make use of the exemptions scheme – which requires firms to apply to the government with key “named” individuals.
+Mick Lynch, general secretary of the Rail, Maritime and Transport Union (RMT), said it was not clear how rail companies would make use of the exemptions scheme – which requires firms to apply to the government with key “named” individuals.

 “Nobody should be under any illusions about how fraught with difficulty and potential danger any system will be to operate in practice,” the union leader said.